Standing out from the crowd: some basic tips

 Firstly, don’t be false.
 Authenticity is foundational in the trust relationship after all.

-Times have changes so be vocal about social issues.
+Times have changed, so it’s ok to be vocal about social issues.
 If you are supporting a popular good cause, then you don’t need to be overly shy about it.
 Tell consumers what you are doing and why it matters.
-Maybe put a link on your website, occasionally mention it on your social media platforms.
-Maybe sponsor events that align.
+Maybe put a link on your website, and mention it on your social media occasionally.
+Maybe even sponsor events that align with the cause.

 Your goal is to make your brand shine – not alienate yourself from a large percentage of your audience.
 But if you feel strongly enough about it then those that agree with you will only feel more inclined to give you their business and a smaller, dedicated client base has been proven to be a very effective business model.
 It’s the reason people niche after all.